 MILNE – 2005 Round 22

-LIKE I said, it might be unfair, but Milne never had the same captivating games as Jeff Farmer.
+LIKE I said, it might be unfair, but Milne never had the same breathtaking showings that Jeff Farmer did.
 For that reason, I think the Wiz’s eight-goal prelim effort outshines Milne’s bag of 11 against Brisbane.

 THIS one is tricky with both Milne and Farmer recording few personal accolades over their careers.
 St Kilda’s goalsneak does find himself 39th on the all-time goal kickers list with Jack Riewoldt, Matthew Pavlich and a few other active players overtaking him since his retirement.
-Milne narrowly topped Farmer for club goal-kicking awards (4-3) however his first and last wins coming 11 seasons apart, with Farmer recording all of his within a four-year span.
-With the All-Australian nods 2-1 in Milne’s favour as well, it’s hard to argue against him winning this category.
+Milne narrowly topped Farmer for club goal-kicking awards (4-3) however his first and last wins came 11 seasons apart, with Farmer recording all of his within a four-year span.
+With the All-Australian nods also falling 2-1 in Milne’s favour, he deserves to come out as the winner in this category.

 Image from thewest.com.au